 The Top 10 Medicare Advantage Plans in Idaho

-In Idaho, the number of Medicare Advantage plans depends on what service area a beneficiary lives in.
+In Idaho, the number of available Medicare Advantage Plans depends on what service area a beneficiary lives in.
 The table below lists the Top 10 Medicare Advantage Plans in Idaho in terms of enrollment.
-It includes the total enrollment numbers to give a complete picture of how many Idaho residents enrolled in each plan.
-Cost info and star ratings provide further context to each plan.
-Because many plan providers offer multiple Medicare Advantage plans, the table presents average monthly costs as a range rather than a set number.
+It includes the total enrollment numbers to illustrate how many Idaho residents enrolled in each plan.
+Cost information and star ratings provide further context.
+Many insurers offer several Medicare Advantage policies, so the table presents average monthly costs as a range.

-All plan information in the table below is accurate as of April 2022.
-Idaho residents can go to Medicare.gov to find the most up-to-date information about Medicare Advantage plans in their area.
+All plan information in the table below is accurate as of July 2023.
+Medicare.gov provides the most up-to-date information about Medicare Advantage Plans in Idaho.

 Name